November 10, 2021

 Caterina Sforza (Part 1)

-It has similar tropes involving murder and sex that you like so much, but significantly fewer dragons ex machina.
+You get the same kind of stories involving murder and sex that you like so much, but significantly fewer dragons ex machina.

 The world map